|1500 Metres||3:40.8||24 APR 2004|

 The year that Kemboi set out to defend his Olympic title, in Beijing, saw him skip all competition to reserve his energy for the Kenyan trials that he barely won from Kipruto in 8:13.56.
 However, protests led by legendary 1972 Olympic Steeplechase champion, Kipchoge Keino, accusing Kemboi of illegal hurdling at the early part of the race, and Athens Olympics bronze medal winner, Paul Kipsiele Koech, who charged that the winner had pushed him as he came into the last 150m, greeted his triumph.

-Athletics Kenya (AK) nonetheless chose to ignore the claims and proceeded to name Kemboi in the team alongside Kipruto and Mateelong.
+Athletics Kenya (AK) nonetheless named Kemboi in the team alongside Kipruto and Mateelong.
 As the team departed for China, he made the most infamous comment of his career that far.
 “I’m going to Beijing to defend my gold,” he said.
 “If I don’t win gold, I will never return to Kenya.”

 Disappointed with his 2008 showing, Kemboi turned to Kenya’s greatest steeplechaser of all time, Moses Kiptanui, for help, “He has really improved my technique on how to jump and also on how to control my race, when to cruise and when to turn on the heat,” he explained.